Last Updated on February 22, 2020

 For those who do not know, Swift Reach is our automated phone system that can send recorded phone messages to all residents whose phone numbers are on record in the Resident Directory.
 If you are not listed in the Resident Directory you need to ask for a Change Form from any lobby desk and specify on the form that this is “for Swift Reach only” and return it to the lobby desk.
 If you want to be listed in the Directory, add your apartment number, and email address, if you have one, without stating “for Swift Reach only”.
 Not all Alerts are Campus-wide, they may be limited to the area of the circumstance.
-Speakers still present in buildings will not be used.
-They are antiquated and are not reliable.

 During power outages, if your phone requires electricity IT WILL NOT WORK.
 Phones which are connected to a phone jack in the wall (photo A), and do not require electricity to function, will work when the power is out.
 Keeping a standard, corded phone available can be a lifeline simply by hooking it up to a phone jack (photo B).
 These particular phones can be purchased on-line, in local retail outlets or at the Treasure Chest in Brookside for under $10 for those who may need one.